You are here

 Meeting your needs and protecting your rights

-When we inspect services, we make sure that providers consider your needs, such as your:
+When we inspect services, we make sure they:

 - cultural background and the language you speak